-- Attracting and retaining top and diverse talent by providing market competitive pay opportunities; - Remunerating for improving the Company's performance and adding stockholder value; - · Maintaining strong corporate governance and risk management; and - Creating and executing strategies to provide quality service to our consumers and business partners.
+- Attracting and retaining top and diverse talent by providing market competitive pay opportunities; - Remunerating for improving the Company's performance and adding stockholder value; - Maintaining strong corporate governance and risk management; and - Creating and executing strategies to provide quality service to our consumers and business partners.

-The Company's executive compensation program is also designed not to encourage excessive risk-taking.
+The Company's executive compensation program is designed not to encourage excessive risk-taking.
 The Compensation Committee monitors the Company's risk profile and risk management process to ensure that the Company's compensation policies do not promote unnecessary and excessive risks that may threaten the value of the Company.

 The Compensation Committee determines the compensation elements for our named executive officers.
 As part of its review and establishment of the performance criteria and compensation of our named executive officers, the Compensation Committee meets separately, generally on a quarterly basis, with the Chief Executive Officer and any other corporate officers as it deems appropriate.
-The Compensation Committee also reviews and considers the competitiveness of the Company's executive compensation as compared with the Company's peer groups.
+The Compensation Committee also reviews and considers the competitiveness of the Company's executive compensation as compared with market data for companies of similar size, scope of operations and industry.
 The Compensation Committee meets without the presence of executive officers, other than the Chief Executive Officer from time to time, when approving or deliberating on executive officer compensation and the Chief Executive Officer is not present during voting or deliberations of the Compensation Committee with respect to determination of his own compensation.